ryantenney/metrics-spring/README.md

 The element `<metrics:jmx-reporter />` creates a JMX Reporter for the specified metrics registry.
 A JMX Reporter is automatically created for the default metrics registry.

 ###A Note on the Limitations of Spring AOP

-Due to a limitations of Spring AOP, only public methods can be proxied, so `@Timed`, `@Metered`, and `@ExceptionMetered` have no effect on non-public methods.
+Due to limitations of Spring AOP only public methods can be proxied, so `@Timed`, `@Metered`, and `@ExceptionMetered` have no effect on non-public methods.
 Additionally, calling an annotated method from within the same class will not go through the proxy.

 	public class Foo {